Informing or Guiding? The Influence of Party Politicisation of the European Union on Public Opinion Formation

 Abstract

 How do individual predispositions towards national politics influence public opinion formation on the EU?
 This article addresses this question by unveiling the moderating role of party politicisation of the EU.
-Using individual-level and country-year-level data from 25 EU, results reveal the complex and different ways in which party politicisation of the EU influences the effect of individual predispositions towards national politics on attitudes towards the EU.
-Citizens are less likely to rely on short-term utilitarian appreciations of the national economy or trust in national institutions to form their views on the EU as the degree of party politicisation of the EU increases.
-Against this backdrop, party politicisation of the EU is a vehicle for a more autonomous process of opinion formation.
-However, the way citizens mobilise their predispositions towards other cultures and out-group members, such as immigrants, is not dependent on the level of party politicisation of the EU.
+Through debate and competition, political parties can affect how individuals rely on their predispositions towards national politics to form their views on the EU.
+Using individual-level and country-year-level data from 25 EU countries, results reveal that citizens are less likely to rely on short-term utilitarian appreciations of the national economy or trust in national institutions as the degree of party politicisation of the EU increases.
+The way individuals activate predispositions that reflect hostility towards immigrants is not dependent on the levels of party politicisation of the EU.
+The findings highlight that party politicisation of the EU informs public opinion by creating an information-rich environment; however, it does not guide individuals to mobilise and activate their cultural predispositions towards immigration.

 Publication